-Here, we break down all things cube steak, explaining where this steak cut comes from, what it tastes like, and how to cook it properly to yield delicious and tender results.
+Here, we break down all things cube steak, explaining what cut of meat is cubed steak, what it tastes like, and how to tenderize it properly to yield delicious and tender results.

-Cooked properly, cube steak can yield several delicious beef recipes, including country fried steak, beef burgers, and slow cooker smothered beef.
+Cube steak cooked properly can yield several delicious beef recipes, including country fried steak, beef burgers, and slow cooker-smothered beef.

 When shopping for cube steak at your local butchers or the supermarket, you may find it labeled differently.
 Other names for cube steak include:

-Cube steak typically comes from a round steak or roast located on the rear hind end of the cow.
-Butchers can also make cube steaks from the shoulder or chuck of the animal.
+Cube steak typically comes from a bottom or top round steak or roast located on the rear hind end of the cow.
+Butchers can also make cube steaks from the eye of round, top sirloin, shoulder, or chuck of the animal.

 Cube steak is lean with not a lot of fat on it.
 It has a pronounced beefy flavor but because it doesn’t have a lot of fat, it needs oil, butter, and gravy to boost its taste.